castig/Frontend-Javascript-Rubric/README.md

 The test is meant for individuals seeking feedback on their self-learning and/or a stamp of baseline proficiency.
 There are two components of the assessment:

-1. Confirmation of fundamental concept understanding through standardized questions
+1. Confirmation of fundamental concept understanding through standardized questions.
 2. Assessment of practical ability to apply skill-set through development of a dynamic website project equivalent to a junior level portfolio piece in difficulty.

-These are both then reviewed using a rubric to check for accomplishment of the following core learning objectives:
+These are both then reviewed by practicing developers using a standard rubric to evaluate projects and provide personalized feedback.

-+ Clean, efficient, concise, logically structured, and easily readable code.
-+ Consistency of HTML, CSS, and Javascript to given specification or mockup.
-+ Responsiveness of site with an appropriate load-time (as measured by the YSlow plugin).
-+ Organization of site file structure in an intuitive manner, with appropriate separation of HTML, CSS, and Javascript.
-+ Use of SEO techniques to optimize the site’s visibility in search engines.

 ##Project Rubric